 Marina believes that raising children is better in the USA than in any other country in the world.
 The main thing is that the child learns well and has a purpose in life.

-“There are extracurricular programs that offer children different hobby groups.
-My son, for example, is in a rock band, and he has already been taught to play bass and drums.
-Together with the group they perform in the Hard Rock Cafe.
+“There are out-of-school programs that offer children different hobby groups.
+My son, for example, is in a rock band and has already been taught to play bass and drums.
+Together with the band, they perform at the Hard Rock Cafe.
 Do children in Russia have the opportunity to perform in the most famous institution for free?
-In the US, everything is done for children, so long as they develop and are not lazy, ”says Marina.
+In the USA, everything is done for children, so long as they develop and are not lazy, ”says Marina.